Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Related work

-The quantization approach compresses the information by transmitting lower bits instead of the data originally represented by 32 bits on each dimension of the transmitted gradient.
-Quantized Stochastic Gradient Descent (QSGD) \cite{alistarh2017qsgd} utilizes an adjustable quantization level, allowing additional flexibility to control the trade-off between the per-iteration communication cost and the convergence rate.
-TernGrad \cite{wen2017terngrad} uses the ternary gradients to reduce the communication data size.
-1-bit quantization method was developed in \cite{bernstein2018signsgd, seide20141}, which reduces each component of the gradient to just its sign (one bit).
+This research category mainly revolves around quantization and sparsification.
+The quantization approach compresses information by transmitting lower bits instead of the data originally represented by $32$ bits on each dimension of the transmitted gradient.
+Quantized stochastic gradient descent (QSGD) \cite{alistarh2017qsgd} utilizes an adjustable quantization level, allowing additional flexibility to control the trade-off between the per-iteration communication cost and the convergence rate.
+TernGrad \cite{wen2017terngrad} reduces the communication data size by using ternary gradients.
+1-bit quantization method was developed in \cite{bernstein2018signsgd,seide20141,fan20221}, which reduces each component of the gradient to just its sign (one bit).
 Adaptive quantization methods are also investigated in \cite{Faghri2020agq} to reduce the communication cost.

-The sparsification method reduces the number of elements transmitted at each iteration.
-Such methods can be divided into two main categories: random and deterministic sparsification.
-Random sparsification \cite{wangni2018gradient, wang2018atomo} is to select some entries to communicate randomly.
-This ideology is named random-$k$, where $k$ denotes the number of selected elements.
-This random choice method is usually an unbiased estimate of the original gradient, making it quite friendly to theoretical analysis.
-Unlike random sparsification, deterministic sparsification \cite{ElibolLJ20, stich2018sparsified, NEURIPS2018_31445061, aji2017sparse} preserves only a few coordinates of the stochastic gradient with the largest magnitudes.
+Sparsification methods aim to reduce the number of transmitted elements at each iteration.
+These methods can be divided into two main categories: random and deterministic sparsification.
+Random sparsification selects some entries randomly for communication \cite{wang2018atomo,wangni2018gradient}.
+This ideology is named random-$k$, with $k$ being the number of selected elements.
+This random choice method is usually an unbiased estimate of the original gradient, making it quite friendly for theoretical analysis.
+Unlike random sparsification, deterministic sparsification preserves only a few coordinates of the stochastic gradient with the largest magnitudes \cite{aji2017sparse,NEURIPS2018_31445061,ElibolLJ20,stich2018sparsified}.
 This ideology is also known as top-$k$.
-In contrast to the unbiased scheme, it is clear that this approach needs to work with the error feedback or accumulation procedure \cite{xie2020cser, karimireddy2019error, stich2018sparsified, XuHH21} for convergence.
+In contrast to the unbiased scheme, it is clear that this approach requires error feedback or accumulation procedures to ensure convergence \cite{karimireddy2019error,stich2018sparsified,xie2020cser}.

-\subsection{Communication Round Reduction}
+\subsection{Communication round reduction}